YuLab-SMU/.github/profile/README.md

 ----

-We aim to advance human health, deepen our understanding of diseases, and improve treatments by developing innovative methods, tools, and novel analytical approaches.
+We are committed to leveraging multidisciplinary integration to develop innovative methods, tools, and novel analytical approaches for tackling complex challenges in biomedicine.

 ### Links